jpsoubihe/transaction-storage/README.md

 ## Test

-To test application we can simply run `gradle test`.
+To test application we can simply run `./gradlew test`.

 But maybe you want to play a little with our application too.
 For that we can use some sidecar tools.